mkilikrates/documentation/Docker/programming/go/README.md

 ### Compiling

 One advantage of go is that we can compile, so it will became a executable file that you don't need to use with go environment.
+More information can be found on [official documentation](https://pkg.go.dev/go/build).

 To compile you can do like this: